Edwards scores 31 and Conley tallies 25 in his return to Utah to help Timberwolves top Jazz

 The Jazz were without Jordan Clarkson (groin), Lauri Markkanen (thigh), and John Collins (rest), so the Jazz turned to their younger players and they kept it close until the fourth quarter.

-Edwards often has to carry the load for Minnesota.
+Edwards often has to carry the load for Minnesota, especially without Karl-Anthony Towns who had knee surgery on Tuesday.
 This time, Conley took some of the pressure off the ailing All-Star by scoring eight points in a 13-0 third-quarter run that gave Minnesota a 68-57 lead.

 Omer Yurtseven, who had 14 points, got the Jazz within 93-85 midway through the fourth quarter.
 But Edwards responded with a 3-pointer and the Jazz had trouble scoring the rest of the way.